1973-S Eisenhower Dollar "Blue Ike"

 This is an amazing and extremely rare Eisenhower Dollar off-metal.
 Mint State Eisenhower Dollars struck in silver came in special sealed U.S. Government blue packages (referred to as Blue Ikes

 ) and were sold starting in 1971 through 1974 at the San Francisco Mint.
-There is only one other known Blue Ike
+There are only two other Blue Ike

 To illustrate and compare how rare off-metal Blue Ikes